KBI: Bodies found by authorities in eastern Kansas identified, cause of death revealed - NewsBreak

 Autopsies revealed that both victims died of gunshot wounds, and the cases are now considered homicides.

-The KBI says the victims have been identified as Leanda R. Pound, 43, of Mound Valley, and Jason M. Bakken, 39, of Mound Valley.Pedestrian killed after being struck by car identified
+The KBI says the victims have been identified as Leanda R. Pound, 43, of Mound Valley, and Jason M. Bakken, 39, of Mound Valley.Wichita man indicted for intent to distribute fentanyl

 A news release from the KBI says on Monday, Oct.
 3, around 8:30 a.m., the Labette County Sheriff’s Office requested KBI assistance in an investigation of two people who were found dead.